‘Stranger Things’ Season 2: Release Date, A New Monster, Eleven Returning

 Adds Brown, “She has a storyline this season for her, and it’s an emotional transition.
 Last season I didn’t get to expand [on the character] — this season is giving me that opportunity.”

-Stranger Things is already being planned; therefore, the popular series could be around for the long haul.
-Season 2 is expected to feature nine episdoes and while the names of each episode has been released, the creator have stated they may still change.
+Stranger Things is already being planned, therefore, the popular series could be around for the long haul.
+Season 2 is expected to feature nine episodes, and while the names of each episode have been released, the creator has stated they may still change.
 However, that hasn’t stopped fans from coming up with theories.

 There will also be a time jump between the first and second season.
-Season 2 of Stranger Things will be set in 1984 and is expected to contain several movie references one of which was featured in the trailer with Ghostbusters.
+Season 2 of Stranger Things will be set in 1984 and is expected to contain several movie references; one of which was featured in the trailer with Ghostbusters.

 Stranger Things Season 2 release date is October 31, 2017.
-There are many new cast members and fan favourites returning to the Netflix hit series.
+There are many new cast members and fan favorites returning to the Netflix hit series.
 Are you looking forward to the upcoming season?

 Leave your thoughts in the comment section below.